Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit: EM-Domain Near-Field LoS Channel Modeling

 \section{EM-Domain Near-Field LoS Channel Modeling}

 As seen from the channel expression derived in previous section that the near-field LoS channel is depicted by integrals of the tensor Green's function, which is implicit and computationally infeasible, especially for obtaining the channel matrix \eqref{eq:P2P-HMIMO-ChannelModel-1} of an H-MIMO system with nearly infinite antenna elements.
 To mitigate the gap, in the following of this section, we propose to derive an explicit expression of the channel by eliminating the integral operators.
-We take advantage of our effective representation approach for surface placements, and exploit the Taylor series expansion to tackle the problem.
-As a consequence, a CD-CM, relying on the absolute coordinates of antenna element locations, is first derived, which shows a good approximation to the exact channel model (demonstrated in numerical evaluations below).
+Particularly, we exploit the Taylor series expansion and propose an effective approach for surface placement representation to facilitate the integral solution.
+As a consequence, a CD-CM, relying on the absolute coordinates of antenna element locations, is first derived, which shows a good approximation to the INT-CM (demonstrated in numerical evaluations below).
 Using a reasonable approximation, this model is further simplified to a concise CI-CM with an acceptable precision sacrifice.
-This concise model only relies on the relative locations of antenna elements, paying the way for its wide applications.
+This concise model only relies on the relative locations of antenna elements, paving the way for its wide applications.